de-Boer-Lab/hashFrag/README.md

 ...     ...     ...
 ```

-For a full breakdown of available modules, please see the notebooks provided in the `/tutorials` directory in this repository.
+For a full breakdown of available modules, please see the notebooks provided in the `/tutorials` directory.

 # Paper